 What is the view of Esoteric Judaism?
 Do the initiated Kohanite elites in core Median Judaism, and the top poskim (rabbinic decisors) in Haredi Orthodox Judaism still worship the Goddess Inanna by name?
 Is Inanna the secret name of God?
 Kabbalists study late at night in seeking an erotic relationship with the Shekhinah (Divine Presence), i.e. Inanna.
 It is very likely that the use of the name David (Ancient Hebrew: Dawid spelled DWD) represents a mere Hebraization of the name Dumuzid (Dumuzi, Tammuz), the spouse of Inanna.
 Dumuzid of course was the Sumerian shepherd god and interestingly is David also described as a shepherd and the New Testament also depicts its alleged messiah and even more prominently its deity as a shepherd.
 The Canaanite Atenist monotheist merger of Asherah and El into the God Isra-el is actually the Crypto-Sumerian Atenist merger of Inanna and Dumuzid.
 The interests of Inanna and the God of Israel as described in the Hebrew Bible are notably virtually identical.

-In Yezidism is King David (Melek Tawus, i.e. Melekh Dawid) not the Godhead itself but rather an incarnating archangel, known in Rabbinic Judaism as the Mashiach.
+In Yezidism is King David (Melek Tawus, i.e. Melekh Dawid) not the Godhead itself (i.e. An) but rather an incarnating archangel, known in Rabbinic Judaism as the Mashiach.
 However, two Jewish messiahs (Sabbatai Zevi and Jesus) were recognized by their respective followers as incarnations of the Godhead.
 Rabbi Menachem Mendel Schneerson is also recognized as an incarnation of the Godhead by many Chabad messianists.
 These three cases suggest that King David is actually considered a divine Avatar as opposed to an angelic Avatar by Esoteric Judaism and that therefore Esoteric Judaism recognizes King David as a primary incarnation of the Godhead.
 The idea of messianic return (“resurrection”) appears in all three aforementioned Jewish messianisms and must thus be derived from Esoteric Judaism.
-This is probably derived from an Egyptian idea in Israelite Atenism that Akhenaten would return from the dead.
+This is probably derived from an Egyptian idea in Israelite Atenism that Akhenaten would return from the dead and before that from a resurrecting Dumuzid.
 The Christian conception of the death of Jesus and the Shia conception of the death of Hussein ibn Ali are a mere repetition of the earlier narrative of the death of Akhenaten.
 The common claim in core Median Judaism that Ali, (pronounced “Eli” [Hebrew for “my God”] by Kurdish and Zaza Alevis) was an incarnation of the Godhead must be considered sheer exotericism considering that this is a mere detail in the Pseudo-Islamic veneer of core Median Judaism.

 In core Median Judaism is there the concept of a divine trinity which exoterically in the Pseudo-Islamic veneer includes Ali, Muhammad and Haq (Kurdish for spirit) in Alevism and Bektashism and in Alawism Ali, Muhammad and Salman the Persian and various Biblical figures in previous incarnations.
 This proves that Christianity did not invent the concept of trinity but that this is inherent to Esoteric Judaism since Median Judaism is far older than Christianity.
 Considering the Sumerian origin of Judaism, it would seem highly likely that the trinity in Esoteric Judaism includes the Sumerian deities of Utu (in Egyptian pronounced “Aten”), Inanna and Dumuzid.
 These are the only Sumerian deities associated with the God of Israel.